Spotlight On: The Digestive System

 Anne Crecelius, PhD

-Anne R. Crecelius, PhD, is an associate professor in the department of health and sport science at the University of Dayton in Dayton, Ohio.
+Anne R. Crecelius, PhD, (1985–2023), was a professor in the Department of Health and Sport Science at the University of Dayton in Dayton, Ohio.
+She was a longtime APS member, and a tireless leader, mentor, researcher and educator.

 1. Pingback: How Food Snakes and Shimmies through the Digestive System | I Spy Physiology Blog